opensciencegrid/dosar/docs/ASP2018/12-VariableSubstitution.md

 Yes, we can!

+First source the OASIS modules:

+source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash

 ## Declare your variables

-First you need to declare your variables in your submit file.
+Next declare your variables in your submit file.
 Make one submit file for all of your goatbrot jobs.
 Here's what it looks like.
 Call it `goatbrot.sub`:

 ```
 executable              = /stash/user/rquick/public/goatbrot-master/goatbrot